cameronjacob/datafiles/README.md

 ## Information

-Edits made by vex#0011:
+Edits made by kiobu:
-1. Now converted for use with HL2:RP v1.3.
+1. Now converted for use with HL2:RP v1.3 (removed deprecated functions).
-2. Changed item world models to use vanilla GMod models to prevent errors.
-3. Changed community-specific factions and unrecognizable names to more general use.
+2. Changed community-specific factions and unrecognizable names to more general use.

 What does the datapad/pda's do?
 1. Combine Datapad gives access to the /datafile, /managedatafile, /restrictdatafile, /scrubdatafile commands.